mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 Whenever I made a PR, I always started by making it a draft PR and then I would review my own code.
 For some reason, reviewing my own code on GitHub helped me catch things that sometimes I would miss when working locally.
 I would only request someone else's review after reviewing my own code and making sure the tests were passing on CI.

+One thing that may or may not be obvious from this, and that is a bit of a technical comment, is that tests helped me _a lot_ and gave me the confidence I needed to work on the Textual codebase.
+There was so much code that it was very easy for me to make a change somewhere, thinking I was doing everything right, and then breaking the tests in some other (seemingly) unrelated part of the code.
+Without tests, my work would have been so much harder...

 ## Conclusion